 You will be compensated for your time, the inconvenience of having blood tests and procedures, and your travel expenses.
-The total amount compensated will be approximately £370 depending on the exact number of visits and whether any repeat or additional visits are necessary.
+The total amount compensated will be approximately £375 in groups1-3, £715 in group 4 and £670 in group 5 depending on the exact number of visits and whether any repeat or additional visits are necessary.